Breast cancer

-Breast cancer is cancer that develops from breast tissue.
-Signs of breast cancer may include a lump in the breast, a change in breast shape, dimpling of the skin, milk rejection, fluid coming from the nipple, a newly inverted nipple, or a red or scaly patch of skin.
+Breast cancer is a cancer that develops from breast tissue.
+Signs of breast cancer may include: a lump in the breast, a change in breast shape, dimpling of the skin, milk rejection, fluid coming from the nipple, a newly inverted nipple, or a red or scaly patch of skin.
 In those with distant spread of the disease, there may be bone pain, swollen lymph nodes, shortness of breath, or yellow skin.

-Risk factors for developing breast cancer include obesity, a lack of physical exercise, alcoholism, hormone replacement therapy during menopause, ionizing radiation, an early age at first menstruation, having children late in life or not at all, older age, having a prior history of breast cancer, and a family history of breast cancer.
-About 5–10% of cases are the result of an inherited genetic predisposition, including BRCA mutations among others.
+Risk factors for developing breast cancer include obesity, a lack of physical exercise, alcohol consumption, hormone replacement therapy during menopause, ionizing radiation, an early age at first menstruation, having children late in life (or not at all), older age, having a prior history of breast cancer, and a family history of breast cancer.
+About five to ten percent of cases are the result of an inherited genetic predisposition, including BRCA mutations among others.
 Breast cancer most commonly develops in cells from the lining of milk ducts and the lobules that supply these ducts with milk.
 Cancers developing from the ducts are known as ductal carcinomas, while those developing from lobules are known as lobular carcinomas.
 There are more than 18 other sub-types of breast cancer.
 Some, such as ductal carcinoma in situ, develop from pre-invasive lesions.
 The diagnosis of breast cancer is confirmed by taking a biopsy of the concerning tissue.
-Once the diagnosis is made, further tests are done to determine if the cancer has spread beyond the breast and which treatments are most likely to be effective.
+Once the diagnosis is made, further tests are carried out to determine if the cancer has spread beyond the breast and which treatments are most likely to be effective.